Xelbayria/SweetOfHome/README.md

-# ExampleMod
+# SweetOfHome

-A template to provide a ready workspace using Forgix plugin to develop Minecraft mod for version (See the branch)
+Add decorative & functional blocks to sweet the home.